We love a zoo, and are spoilt for choice in Kent as we have plenty within a 90-minute drive, Howletts being one of them.

 We visited Port Lympne last year so decided to try Howletts.
 It’s just outside of Canterbury and is well signposted, has ample parking and is a long-standing and well-known tourist attraction.

 There are various admission tickets available such as year tickets, dual park options and standard day tickets.
-We opted for Standard Adult Day tickets at £18.95 per adult, William went free.
+We opted for Standard Adult Day tickets at £18.95 per adult, the mancub went free.

 You can book online and save 10% if you book tickets 24 hours or more in advance.
 There is no peak/off-peak pricing; the cost is the same regardless.